Teradata/stacki-wiki/Storage-Configuration.md

 ### The _nukedisks_ Attribute

 A host's disk partitions will only be reconfigured if the _nukedisks_ attribute is set to _true_.
-On first install, all installing backend disks automatically have _nukedisks_ set to true.
-If you've added backend nodes via spreadsheet, you must set _nukedisks_ to "true" as in the example below, before installing.
+On first install, all installing backend disks automatically have _nukedisks_ set to _true_.
+If you've added backend nodes via spreadsheet, you must set _nukedisks_ to _true_ as in the example below, before installing.

 As an example, to set the _nukedisks_ attribute for host _backend-0-0_, execute: